Partnering to Eliminate HIV/AIDS

 In Africa, HIV/AIDS disproportionately affects women, increasing the risk of mother-to-child transmission of the disease and threatening communities.
 In response, Chevron has made the elimination of mother-to-child transmission of HIV in Angola, Nigeria and South Africa one of our priorities.

 We partner with governments and global, national and local organizations to strengthen health systems, create greater HIV/AIDS awareness, reduce the stigma associated with the disease, and provide access to testing and treatment.

-In Angola and Nigeria, our workplace Prevention of Mother-to-Child Transmission (PMTCT) program creates a culture that encourages HIV testing and treatment, fights the stigma associated with the disease, and provides comprehensive medical care for employees and their dependents.
-Through PMTCT, Chevron has achieved remarkable impact: For eight years in Angola and 12 years in Nigeria, Chevron has had no reports of mother-to-child HIV transmission among our employees or their qualified dependents.
+In Angola and Nigeria, our voluntary workplace program to prevent mother-to-child transmission of HIV creates a culture that encourages HIV testing and treatment, fights the stigma associated with the disease and provides comprehensive medical care for employees and their dependents.
+The program has had a remarkable impact: For 13 years in Nigeria and nine years in Angola, Chevron has received no reports of mother-to-child HIV transmission among our employees or their qualified dependents participating in the program.

 Global Fund to Fight AIDS, Tuberculosis and Malaria